 Click the Build Failure Classification toolbar button.

-If you have DevOps Admin permissions, you can add new classification labels to the list.
+Add new classification labels to the list.

 Select a classification label from the drop-down list.